AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 **Additional Notes:**

 All messages have a letter that works as an identification and a number that corresponds to the value we want to send or read.
 In this case, each letter represents a motor and the type of data we are sending/receiving, and the number translates its value.
-All messages have the same order: ``left_motor&value right_motor&value`` (first is the letter and value of the left motor, followed by a space and then the letter and value of the right motor).
+All messages have the same order: ``left_motor&value right_motor&value`` (first is the letter(channel) and then the value of the left motor, followed by a space and then the letter (channel) and value of the right motor).
 This next table clarifies the different letters meaning.

 | Channel  | Meaning |